edwardigarashi/Rust-Advanced-String-Generator/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or create an issue to report bugs or suggest features.

----
-This `README.md` file provides comprehensive documentation for the `RegexGenerator` project, including installation instructions, usage examples, a detailed list of supported patterns, and testing instructions.